AfricasVoices/coda/coda-prototype/README.md

 This will update dependencies and re-compile all TypeScript files, then compress the current coda-prototype directory into coda.zip.
 If the current file system matches HEAD, the commit hash of HEAD will be appended to the zip file name, and also displayed on Coda's UI.
-Otherwise, deploy.sh will emit a warning. *Do not release a version of Coda which does not have a hash.*
+Otherwise, deploy.sh will still create a zip, but emit a warning.
+*Do not release a version of Coda which does not have a hash!*